Founder and content strategist for Damascus Way Recovery and Mormon Apologia. Writing content focusing on maturing in faith and spirituality

 N - Is what I have to say necessary and relevant to the ongoing conversation at hand?
 Is it necessary to provide polite and mindful advice and criticism regarding the presentation?
 Is it necessary to even engage in the conversation?

 K - Is what I am sharing kind towards other people?
-Do I take into consideration other people's perspectives and position?
+Do I take into consideration other people's perspectives and positions?
 Am I kind in respecting another person's time and expertise and insights they offer?